Establishing an open source policy: The first step to legal protection

 The oss-policy.md generated by the agent will contain the same KPI section as above.

-- The same review process as general open source applies to AI-generated code.
+- The same review process used for general open source applies to AI-generated code.

-The oss-policy.md generated by the agent contains the AI generated code policy section.
-If your organization does not use AI coding tools, it is also a good idea to specify “Not Applicable.”
+The oss-policy.md generated by the agent contains an AI-generated code policy section.
+If your organization does not use AI coding tools, it is fine to mark this "Not Applicable."

-Both ISO/IEC 5230 and 18974 require that policies are communicated and understood by relevant personnel.
+Both ISO/IEC 5230 and 18974 require that policies are communicated to and understood by the relevant personnel.
 Simply writing a document is not enough.

-- Include a policy acknowledgment signature line on the appointment letter.(Utilizing appointment-template.md)
+- Include a policy acknowledgment signature line on the appointment letter (using appointment-template.md).

 Understand license classifications

 This exercise is done in the trustedoss project root.
-It assumes an environment in which Claude Code runs.
+It assumes an environment where Claude Code is running.

 - Did you clone the trustedoss repository?

-git clone https://github.com/trustedoss/trustedoss.github.io.git - Are you in the project root in the terminal?
+git clone https://github.com/trustedoss/trustedoss.github.io.git - Are you in the project root in your terminal?

 cd trustedoss.github.io - Is Claude Code running?